bhisaac/5eFP/5eFP-SRD.md

 - (*a*) a	dungeoneer’s	pack	or (*b*) an explorer’s pack

 ### Fighting Style

 You	adopt	a	particular	style	of	fighting	as	your	specialty.
 Choose	one	of	the	following	options.
 You	can’t	take	a	Fighting	Style	option	more	than once, even	if	you	later	get	to	choose	again.

 #### Archery

 You	gain	a	+2	bonus	to	attack	rolls	you	make	with ranged	weapons.

 #### Defense

 While	you	are	wearing	armor,	you	gain	a	+1	bonus	to	AC.

 #### Dueling

 When	you	are	wielding	a	melee	weapon	in	one	hand and	no	other	weapons,	you	gain	a	+1	bonus	to	damage	dealt	with	that	weapon.

 #### Great Weapon Fighting

 Whenever you attack and miss with a melee weapon you are wielding with two hands, you may reroll the attack once and must use the new roll.
 The	weapon	must	have	the	two-handed	or versatile	property	for	you	to	gain	this benefit.

 #### Protection

 When	a	creature	you	can	see	attacks	a	target	other	than	you	that	is	within	1 square	of	you,	you	can	use	your	reaction	to	impose	disadvantage	on	the attack roll.
 You	must	be	wielding	a	shield.

 #### Two-Weapon Defense

 While you have a weapon equipped in each hand, you gain a +1 bonus to AC.

 ### Second Wind

 You	have	a	limited	well	of	stamina	that	you	can	draw	on	to	protect	yourself	from	harm.
-On	your	turn,	you	can	use	a	bonus	action	to heal 1 +	your fighter	level wounds.
+On	your	turn,	you	can	use	a	bonus	action	to heal up to 2 wounds.
 Once	you	use	this	feature, you	must	finish	a	short or long rest	before	you	can use	it	again.

-## Monk
+# Monk

-## Class Features
+#### Class Features

 As	a	monk,	you	gain	the	following	class	features.

-### Health
+#### Health

 **MAX Wounds:** 5 + Constitution (CON)

-### Proficiencies
+#### Proficiencies

 **Armor:** None

 **Weapons:** Simple	weapons,	shortswords